KevinBytesTheDust/CVAmp/README.md

 Disclaimer: For educational purpose only.
 Any discussion of illegal use will be deleted immediately!

 Small GUI tool that spawns muted Google Chrome instances via [Playwright](https://github.com/microsoft/playwright-python), each with a different user-agent and HTTP proxy connection.
-Each instance navigates to the twitch channel, activates theater mode and adheres itself to the available screen space.
+Each instance navigates to the streaming channel and selects the lowest possible resolution.
-Settings in localStorage ensure the lowest possible resolution.
-Only Twitch.tv is fully supported.
+Twitch.tv is fully supported.
 Unstable support for kick.com, youtube.com and other streaming platforms.

-- Download the one-file executable for Windows from the [latest CTVBot release](https://github.com/jlplenio/crude-twitch-viewer-bot/releases/latest).
+- Download the one-file executable for Windows, Linux and MacOS from the [latest CTVBot release](https://github.com/jlplenio/crude-twitch-viewer-bot/releases/latest).

 Read the comprehensive [wiki](https://github.com/jlplenio/crude-twitch-viewer-bot/wiki) for a [detailed tutorial](https://github.com/jlplenio/crude-twitch-viewer-bot/wiki/Detailed-Tutorial), [usage tips](https://github.com/jlplenio/crude-twitch-viewer-bot/wiki/Advanced-features-and-controls) and [troubleshooting steps](https://github.com/jlplenio/crude-twitch-viewer-bot/wiki/Troubleshooting).